+What’s on in Amsterdam in March?
 March sees the beginning of springtime in Amsterdam.
 After the long winter, the sun starts shining and the outdoor terraces come back to life.
 The country is slowly waking up.
 The days are getting longer, and the weather is getting a little bit warmer.
-March is ideal because the crowds are not here just yet as the start of Spring emerges.
+Amsterdam in March is ideal because the crowds are not here just yet as the start of Spring emerges.

 2: Climb Amsterdam’s iconic towers